 Study Buddy is manufactured by a lab which is overseen by the Federal Drug Administration, but the FDA has not examined this product and no studies have been done on its effectiveness.
 These kinds of supplements may not pose a direct threat to users, but if we truly want to be healthy and lead a substance-free life, we need to avoid these things too.
 Certainly doing an illicit drug is not something we should consider.
 As far as the legal pick-me-ups, these can make us numb to the use of drugs.
 Our society already has an attitude that we can fix all our problems with a pill, and over time this thinking can lead to some pretty dangerous substance abuse problems for adolescents and college students.

 Utilizing the Benefits of a Sober College

 When we find out that people just like us struggle with substance abuse, it makes it a little easier to open up and face our problem.
 We all fall sometimes on our journey through life, and it’s good to have people around us that have been through the same thing to help us get back up.
 College students are no different.
-With programs like Sober College they can encourage each other in their studies while learning to be sober.
+With carefully crafted substance abuse treatment programs like Sober College they can encourage each other in their studies while learning to be sober.

 Unsure where to start?
 Take Our Substance Abuse Self-Assessment

 Take our free, 5-minute substance abuse self-assessment below if you think you or someone you love might be struggling with substance abuse.
 This evaluation consists of 11 yes or no questions that are designed to be used as an informational tool to assess the severity and probability of a substance use disorder.
 The test is free, confidential, and no personal information is needed to receive the result.
 Please be aware that this evaluation is not a substitute for advice from a medical doctor.